Route to hyperchaos in quadratic optomechanics: Equations of motion

-if $P>0$, we have $x=0$ from Eq.~\eqref{eq:fixedpoints2}, and the only fixed point is $x=p=0$, $a=(κ-2iΔ)^{-1}$.
-It can be shown that the real part of the eigenvalues of the fixed point Jacobian are always negative (for $P>0$ and~$γ<2$) making this fixed point stable.
+The fixed points of the system are found by setting the time derivatives in~\eqref{eq:eom} to zero.
+This yields that if $P>0$, the only fixed point is $x=p=0$, $a=(κ-2iΔ)^{-1}$.
+It can be shown that at this fixed point, the eigenvalues of the Jacobian of the system~\eqref{eq:eomreal} always have a negative real part (for $P>0$ and~$γ<2$) making this fixed point stable.